paulluneaug/paulluneaug.github.io/content/projects/ANewMachinist/index.md

 ## Technical overview

-For this project, I :
+For this project, I was in charge of :

-- Crafted the console and interfaced it with Unity
+- Crafting the console and interfacing it with Unity
-- Programmed the UI and some of the gameplay
+- Programming the UI and some of the gameplay elements
-- Helped implementing the dialogue and act integration tool
+- Helping to implement the dialogue and act integration tool

 ### Languages used

-This project was created using Unity and therefore used C# as well as C++ and C for the Arduino code.
+This project was created using **Unity** and therefore used **C#** as well as **C++** and **C** for the Arduino code.

 ### The console